jesalmandalia/multinational-retail-data-centralisation/README.md

 A multinational company sells various goods across the globe.
 Currently, their sales data is spread across different data sources making it not easily accessible or analysable by current members of the team.
 In an effort to become more data-driven, the organisation would like to make its sales data accessible from one centralised location.

-This project creates a system to access the current company data in a database from one centralised location and acts as a single source of truth for sales data Included also are queries for the database to get up-to-date metrics for the business.
+This project creates a system to access the current company data in a database from one centralised location and acts as a single source of truth for sales data.
+Included also are queries for the database to get up-to-date metrics for the business.

 ## Project Overview